Toyota Hilux pickup review

 - Size makes manoeuvring tricky

-In modern times, the pickup truck is no longer just a work vehicle.
+While it’s essential that pickup trucks meet the needs of working customers, that’s not the only role modern pickups need to excel at.
 Many are perfectly capable of handling daily driving and family life as well as tough off-roading and load-lugging, and the Hilux is no exception.

 It’s not as easy to drive or as comfortable as an SUV like the Nissan X-Trail or Hyundai Santa Fe, and the lower trim levels are very basic and workmanlike inside, but the Hilux is better than ever for carrying out a wide range of duties.
 The current model was updated in 2020 with a new engine and more equipment.

-As with many other pickups, there are several different body types to choose from.
-There’s Single Cab (two doors, two seats and a longer load bed), Extra Cab (with small rear-hinged back doors and a small rear bench), and the most popular Double Cab.
+As with many other pickups, Toyota offers a selection of body types to best meet customers’ needs.
+The range kicks off with the Single Cab (two doors, two seats and a longer load bed), offers extra interior space with the Extra Cab (with small rear-hinged back doors and a small rear bench), and tops out with the popular Double Cab.
 This model has proper rear doors, roomy rear seats and a shorter load bed.
-It’s so popular, in fact, that only the base trim level is available with the other two styles - everything else is Double Cab-only.
+It’s so popular, in fact, that only the base trim level is available with the other two styles – everything else is Double Cab-only.

 You can choose from automatic or manual versions, and there are two diesel engines in the range as well.
-The lineup starts with the 148bhp 2.4-litre diesel, which returns around 30mpg and emits 241g/km in Icon trim.
+The lineup starts with the 148bhp 2.4-litre diesel, which returns up to 31.7mpg and emits from 232g/km in Double Cab Icon trim.

-The larger 2.8-litre engine has 201bhp but it’s actually more economical, claiming 33mpg and CO2 emissions from 224g/km in Invincible trim.
-Since the Hilux is classed as a dual-purpose commercial vehicle, tax isn’t too bad: you pay a flat rate of £260 per year, and reduced Benefit-in-Kind tax rates if used for business.
+The larger 2.8-litre engine has 201bhp but it’s actually more economical, claiming nearly 33mpg and CO2 emissions from 225g/km in Invincible trim.
+Since the Hilux is classed as a dual-purpose commercial vehicle, tax isn’t too bad: you pay a flat rate of £320 per year, and reduced Benefit-in-Kind tax rates if used for business.

-Performance is reasonable, with the smaller 2.4-litre engine capable of getting the Hilux from 0-62mph in 13.2 seconds with a manual gearbox, falling to 12.7 seconds with an automatic.
+Performance is reasonable for a commercial vehicle, with the smaller 2.4-litre engine and manual gearbox capable of hauling the Hilux from 0-62mph in 13.2 seconds, a figure that drops to 12.7 seconds with the optional automatic transmission.
 The larger 2.8-litre engine boasts significantly better performance, managing 0-62mph in 10.1 seconds with a manual gearbox and 10.7 seconds with an automatic.
-This places the Hilux in between direct rivals like the Volkswagen Amarok and Nissan Navara for straight-line speed, with the most powerful version of the VW managing 0-62mph in 9.1 seconds and the Nissan taking 11.2 seconds.
+This places the Hilux in between direct rivals like the Volkswagen Amarok and Nissan Navara for straight-line speed, with the Volkswagen taking between 9.0 and 11.6 seconds depending on the engine and trim line, and the Nissan taking 11.2 seconds

 That’s only half the story, however, as the Hilux is one of the best pickups to drive, with accurate steering and comfortable suspension, even if there’s quite a bit of body lean in corners.
 Whichever engine you pick, we’d suggest sticking with the manual gearbox, as we found the automatic chose the wrong gear too frequently.